 - VA: The VA offers a variety of long term benefits to veterans and their spouses, again if certain criteria are met.
 You can find specific information on the VA website about the programs, benefits, and pension options available.
 My experience with a family member was that it took 9 months for her application to be approved, so plan ahead.

 There are a variety of other ways to pay for long term care (reverse mortgages, long term care insurance, annuities, trusts, etc…).
 We will leave those topics to the industry experts and post when they are available.

 Senior Care Pre-Planning

 I had the pleasure of working as a referral and placement advisor for 12 years and served thousands of clients.
 During that time, I can count on both hands the number of clients who worked with me in an effort to plan ahead for their senior care options.
 Everyone else was in crises mode- they came from a hospital or rehab setting and had anywhere from a few hours to a few days to decide where to place their loved one.
 It was stressful and overwhelming and I'm glad I was there to help.
 I can't stress this enough- If you or a loved one has a chronic health condition it doesn't hurt a thing to start researching what care options are in your area.

 - Work with a referral or placement agency: I recommend working with a local company and not an online resource.
 You want someone who knows the communities and homes they are representing to you well and who aren't selling your information online.
 How long have they been in business?
 What is their background?
 Are they plugged into the local senior service industry?
 What professional associations do they belong to?
 How are they paid for their services (typically reimbursed by the senior care communities they refer)?

-That all being said, sometimes the best laid plans may not work out the way they were intended, but knowing that plans are in place should a crises arise is worth the time and energy of planning for the future.
+That all being said, sometimes the best-laid plans may not work out the way they were intended, but knowing that plans are in place should a crisis arise is worth the time and energy of planning for the future.